Upgrading sport and recreation facilities

 - Your local council may provide funding to help you upgrade your facilities or recover from a disaster.

 - Brisbane City Councils offers community grants to help not-for-profit organisations improve their facilities and services.

-- Register your club to accept Get Started Vouchers—up to $150 can be used by eligible children to help pay for club membership and/or participation fees through the Get Started program.
+- Register your organisation to accept FairPlay vouchers—up to $150 can be used by eligible children to help pay for club membership, registration and/or participation fees through FairPlay.

 Other funding resources